douglasgreen/outlines/society/philosophy/books.en.md

 meaningful engagement with life, emphasizing the importance of presence, mutuality, and the divine in our everyday encounters.

+## Kahlil Gibran (1883-1931)

+### "The Prophet" (1923)

+"The Prophet" is a book of 26 poetic essays written by Lebanese-American poet Kahlil Gibran, first published in 1923.
+The book is structured around the character Almustafa, a prophet who has lived in the city of Orphalese for 12 years and is about to return to his homeland.
+Before he departs, the people of Orphalese gather around him, asking him to share his wisdom on various aspects of life.

+#### Key Themes and Essays

+-   **Love and Marriage**: Almustafa speaks about the nature of love, emphasizing its transformative power and the importance of mutual respect and understanding in marriage.
+-   **Work and Joy**: He discusses the dignity of work and how it should be an expression of love, as well as the balance between joy and sorrow in life.
+-   **Freedom and Laws**: The essays explore the concept of freedom, suggesting that true freedom comes from within, and the role of laws in society.
+-   **Self-Knowledge and Teaching**: Almustafa encourages self-reflection and the pursuit of knowledge, highlighting the importance of teaching and learning.
+-   **Death and Beyond**: He offers insights into the nature of death, portraying it as a continuation rather than an end.

+#### Literary Style and Impact

+-   The book is written in a simple yet profound poetic style, making it accessible and deeply moving.
+-   It has been translated into over 100 languages and remains one of the best-selling books of all time, reflecting its universal appeal and timeless wisdom.

+#### Influence and Legacy

+-   Gibran's work is influenced by various religious and philosophical traditions, including Christianity, Islam, and the Bahá’í Faith, as well as the works of William Blake and Ralph Waldo Emerson.
+-   "The Prophet" continues to inspire readers worldwide, offering insights into the human condition and the interconnectedness of all aspects of life.

+Overall, "The Prophet" is celebrated for its spiritual depth and poetic beauty, providing guidance on living a meaningful and harmonious life.

 ## Will Durant (1885-1981)

 ### "The Story of Philosophy" (1926)